Cubicpath/HaloInfiniteGetter/README.md

 **Note: This project is in a public alpha, and as such, many features are not complete.**

+###Disclaimer:
+_**HaloInfiniteGetter is in no way associated with, endorsed by, or otherwise affiliated with the Microsoft Corporation, Xbox Game Studios, or 343 Industries.
+Depending on how you use it, use of this app may or may not be considered abuse by the aforementioned parties.**_

 About:
 ---------------
 HaloInfiniteGetter is a GUI application written using [PyQt6][pyqt] that allows you to easily view data